Shao-Feng/kmscube/README.md

 =======

-Dependent on libminigbm, libhwcservice, and libkmscubewrapper. minigbm is not built by default in Celadon repo (only gralloc will be built).
+Dependent on libminigbm, libhwcservice, and libkmscubewrapper. minigbm is not built by default in Android repo (only gralloc will be built).

 Build minigbm manually
 ==========

-By default, only gralloc is built on 1A repo tree.
+By default, only gralloc is built in Android repo tree.
 For building libminigbm,

 apply the patch '0001-Build-libminigbm.so-for-compiling-kmscube.patch' in minigbm-intel https://github.com/intel/minigbm

 cd <Minigbm_HOME>

-git am <Commitswitch_HOME>/0001-Build-libminigbm.so-for-compiling-kmscube.patch
+git am <KMS_CUBE_HOME>/0001-Build-libminigbm.so-for-compiling-kmscube.patch

 Once minigbm is built successfully.